Command Line Parameters

 puppet.exe --create-pup -i "C:\NonExistent" -o "output.pup"Cause: Specified input folder does not exist

-Solution: Check if the path is correct
+Solution: Check if path is correct

 2. "Output directory does not exist"